phpclicks/mpdf/README.md

 # mPDF Library using Codeigniter

+# Helping Content

+You can find full step by step implementaion on http://phpclicks.com/mpdf-library-using-codeigniter/

 Place the mpdf library in thirdparty directory and Create the mpdf.php file by placing following code and put that file in Codeigniter application/library directory.

 if (!defined('BASEPATH')) exit('No direct script access allowed');